-peer to peer dress rental app
+Peer to peer dress rentals

 An easy way to share your closet with your neighbors

-1 week sprint in spring 2015
+1 week in spring 2015

 Pen and Paper, Adobe Illustrator, Omnigraffle, Adobe Photoshop, Sketch, InVision